Games client plus its

 publisher/subscription handles from there.

-publishState ↔ publish_state) and keyword vs options
+publishState ↔ publish_state) and in keyword

-interoperate on the wire.
+authority interoperate on the wire.

 Games — the client

-reused for every channel.
+subscribe.
+It reuses the session for every channel.

 - TypeScript